What Is PCI Compliance & How Does It Affect Your Business?

 - Virtual terminal card reader

-Your provider will also accomplish security scans on your account as needed, and should also assist you in completing and filing the SAQ when required.
+Another easy way to ensure PCI compliance is to use a PSP like Square or PayPal, which will handle almost all compliance requirements for you.
+They will also complete security scans on your account as needed and should also be able to assist you in completing and filing SAQs when required.

 If you have a storefront, you’ll need to consider both the software and the hardware you use to process payments.
 Any equipment that touches credit card information will need to be PCI compliant, but you need to consider the end-to-end security of every transaction.